butterfill/simple-cite/README.md

-This is my custom build from `git@github.com:butterfill/simple-cite.git`

-Build it by:

-git clone

-yarn install

-NODE_ENV=production rollup -c
+This is a maintained fork published to GitHub Packages under the `@butterfill` scope.

 # Functional Changes

 1. allow passing properties to `sys` when creating `Processor`